 And there should be no exceptions!

-Yes, I am a great advocate of landing pages- that’s a no brainer considering where I work (pause for laughter).
-However, for this post I’m going to be putting aside landing pages for a short while because landing pages get a lot of hype already- what’s left behind are sweet little thank you pages – that in fact should follow all landing pages but really don’t.
+Yes, I am a great advocate of post-click landing pages – that’s a no brainer considering where I work (pause for laughter).
+However, for this post I’m going to be putting aside post-click landing pages for a short while because post-click landing pages get a lot of hype already – what’s left behind are sweet little thank you pages – that in fact should follow all post-click landing pages but really don’t.

-What’s the one thing you’re looking to get from your landing page?
+What’s the one thing you’re looking to get from your post-click landing page?

 And what do you do when you get a sale?
 Pocket the money and forget all about your customer?